Deanari/nextjs-chatbot/README.md

   - Go to https://huggingface.co/ and create a free account
   - Go to settings - access token to create your auth token, olny read access is required
   - Paste your token in your .env as HUGGINGFACE_API_KEY
-* Create Prisma's schema with
+* Create Prisma's schema and mockdata with
  `npx prisma generate`
  `npx prisma db push`
+ `node scripts/seed.ts` this will create your default chatbots
 * You can now run the project with `npm run dev`

 ### How do I use this? ###